Colonsay Whale Sculpture

 The sheer scale of the sculpture is stunning; when you stand at one end the other end seems to stretch out forever away from you.

 Finding the sculpture is easy.
 Just take the Balnahard road from Kiloran beach and keep going over the long, slow rise.
-When you start to descend the far side you will see the whale sculpture spread out on the low ground ahead.
+When you start to descend the far side of the hill you will see the whale sculpture spread out on the low ground ahead.

 About Colonsay Whale Sculpture

-Address: Colonsay, Kiloran, Argyll and Bute, Strathclyde, Scotland
+Address: Balnahard, Kiloran, Isle of Colonsay, Argyll and Bute, Scotland

 Attraction Type: Countryside